vituenrique/vituenrique/README.md

-<h2 align="left">Hi, my name is Victor Lemos and I'm a Machine Learrning Engineer from Brazil</h2>
+<h2 align="left">Hi, my name is Victor Lemos and I'm a Machine Learning Engineer from Brazil</h2>

 ###
+<h3 align="left">About me</h3>

 <p align="left">Master in Computer Science at UFMA.
 Interested in Image Processing, Speech Recognition and NLP.
 Currently working as a ML Engineer at Consolide.</p>

-- 🔭 I’m currently working a automatic trademark registration project using ML and NLP
+- 🔭 I’m currently working on an automatic trademark registration project using ML and NLP
-- 🌱 I’m currently learning Kubernetes and Airflow
+- 🌱 I’m currently learning more about Kubernetes and MLOps
-- 👯 I’m looking to collaborate on in exciting ML projects
+- 👯 I’m looking to collaborate in exciting ML projects
 - 🤔 I’m looking for help all the time
 - 💬 Ask me about anything at anytime
 - ⚡ Fun fact: in my free time you can always find me playing some Dota 2 🐮